Austinuc/alx-low_level_programming/0x14-bit_manipulation/README.md

-2-get_bit.c | REturns the value of a bit at a given index 3-set_bit.c | Sets the value of a bit at a given index 4-clear_bit.c | Unsets or clears the bit value at a given index
+2-get_bit.c | REturns the value of a bit at a given index 3-set_bit.c | Sets the value of a bit at a given index 4-clear_bit.c | Unsets or clears the bit value at a given index 5-flip_bits.c | Returns number of bits to be flipped to get a number from another number